24 things we're looking forward to in 2024 season

 10) The Yankees at a crossroads

 There may be no team in baseball more desperate to win now than the Yankees, who have gone 15 years without a World Series appearance and of course missed the playoffs entirely last season.
-They’re down Gerrit Cole for a while, but they still have and back to back in this lineup … and an entire organization potentially facing massive changes if this doesn’t work out.
+They’re down Gerrit Cole for a while, but they still have Aaron Judge and Juan Soto back to back in this lineup … and an entire organization potentially facing massive changes if this doesn’t work out.

-11) trying to be Mike Trout again
+11) Mike Trout trying to be Mike Trout again

 For the first time in a long time, Trout is not the consensus best player in baseball.
 He’s still, however, Mike Trout, and while he’ll be without Ohtani this year, he is healthy and eager to establish himself as an elite force again.
 Who dares doubt him?